 We are proud to have received a number of awards recognising our efforts to improve diversity, including Diversity Initiative of the Year in 2018 at the Insurance Investment Exchange Awards, Employer of the Year 2017, Women in Finance Awards and Supporting Excellence Award from Investment Week’s Women in Investment Awards 2017.

 UK gender pay gap

 March 2018 saw Columbia Threadneedle publish our first gender pay gap report under new UK legislation.
 We support gender pay gap reporting, recognising that disclosure is an important step towards improvement.
-Our key gender pay gap data is presented in the KPI table on page 3.

 It’s important to emphasise that gender pay gap is not the same as equal pay (which has been a legal requirement in the UK since 1970).
 Having undertaken thorough analysis of our data, we are confident that men and women across our business are paid on an equivalent basis for doing equivalent jobs.

 Our 2018 Gender Pay Gap report can be found under Policies/Report in the left hand column of this page.

 Focus on inclusion

 We have an active Pride and Allies Network, an inclusive initiative for the LGBT+ community and their allies.

 We also supported the Lord Mayor’s campaign during Mental Health Awareness Week each year, providing mental health training for senior managers, lunchtime talks from support organisations and promotion of support services and policies.